technofab/technofab.github.io/README.md

 # Coming soon...
-For now, you can only reach the home folder of my GitHub projects simply click [here](https://github.com/technofab).
+For now, you can only reach the home folder of my GitHub projects simply clicking [here](https://github.com/technofab).